 Their seed packets are not only beautifully designed, but also loaded with information.
 Please keep in mind that a cold frame box will allow you to grow lettuce in winter but depending on how harsh the winter is, the lettuce may not grow all winter.

 If winter is mild and you harvest the lettuce frequently the cold frame box could literally keep your lettuce alive until spring.
 If it’s a harsh winter (such as it was the year we made the cold frame box) my lettuce stayed alive until mid-January.

-Here’s What Lettuce in Winter Looks Like
+Here’s What Lettuce in December Looks Like

 If possible, the cold frame box should be placed facing south.
 The way a cold frame works is it’s like a miniature greenhouse.
 I have included a few photos so you can see what the cold frame box looks like inside.

 I planted a mixed lettuce packet that year.
 You can plant arugula lettuce, Bibb lettuce, kale, spinach or other varieties.
 You could also experiment with other cold weather crops such as radish – although I have not personally tried this myself yet.
 I also wonder if some herbs would grow in the cold frame?

 The sun hits the angled lid and it produces heat inside the box to keep crops growing well past the normal gardening season.
 A cold frame is especially helpful for those in regions where winter hits hard – ie. Cleveland.
 The cold frame box actually works much like the milk jug greenhouses I make every year.

 Normally gardening season is wrapping up in October.
 But these photos were taken on December 10 when I was still picking fresh lettuce outside.
 There’s another reason why I like the cold frame, too.
 Deer and other critters such as rabbits cannot get in the box.
 Without animal predators your chances of success at growing a garden in the winter are much higher!